-Find deals on Angel Soft toilet paper just about anywhere.
-You can usually find a sale on the Angel Soft 4-packs for $1, and there are often $0.25 – $0.50 Angel Soft coupons.
-In the past, Kroger used to double coupons, making for even better deals.
+You can get deals on Angel Soft toilet paper just about anywhere.
+And usually, you can find a sale on the Angel Soft 4-packs for $1.
+Plus, there are often $0.25 – $0.50 Angel Soft coupons.
+In the past, Kroger doubled coupons (the glory days), making for even better deals.
 We suggest going to a store that does double coupons.
-Here’s a deal we’ve seen at Kroger
+Here’s a deal we’ve seen at Kroger:

 Use one $0.45/1 – Angel Soft Bath Tissue (Angelsoft.com)